yieldthedog/yieldthedog.github.com/source/_posts/2012-03-06-mssql-to-mysql-migration-with-rails-and-php.markdown

 {% endcodeblock %}

-Probably this is not the most performant way to migrate, simply due to the fact that there are no batch inserts, but it let me easily see the errors and the progress I was making.
+Probably this is not the most performant way to migrate, simply due to the fact that there are no batch inserts, but it lets me easily monitor  errors and progress.
 The whole process - all errors included - took me less time and energy, that I wasted on research.
 Being a programmer I normally favor coding over tools.
 Sometimes the effort isn't worth it, this time it was.

-I believe that my approach should work on any project and is not bound to MySql and MSSql.
-The boundaries are the possible database connectors that are available for PHP and Ruby (Rails).
+My approach should work on any project and is not bound to MySql and MSSql.
+The solution is only limited by the database connectors that are available for PHP and Ruby (Rails).